I am afraid of Beauty!

 I am afraid of Beauty.

-Saw this in myself tonight.
+Saw this in myself this evening.

 The long legs tight in black

-the sides of her face cradled by easy flowing black hair
+cradled by long easy flowing black hair

 falling like a spring rain and framing not one

-that happened to open into my own
+that happens to gaze without waver into my own

-seeing deep into a human soul.
+seeing deep into this human soul.

-Time stopped for a moment of recognition
+Time stops for a moment of recognition

-five away from me and sat in a place of her own.
+and sits in a place of her own.

 as if daylight might reveal